ErichStyger/CrashCourseC/Instructions/labs/loops.md

 }
 ```

 Try the loops with your board and print the number.
-Does it match what your own result?
+Does it match what you thought?

 Congratulations, you are using different forms of loops!

 # Summary